aspose-pdf/Aspose.PDF-Documentation/net/overview/drawing/_index.md

 ## Installation

-To try **Aspose.PDF.Drawing for .NET** just runs `Install-Package Aspose.PDF` from Package Manager Console in Visual Studio to fetch the NuGet package.
-If you already have Aspose.PDF for .NET and want to upgrade the version, please execute `Update-Package Aspose.PDF` to get the latest version.
+To try **Aspose.PDF.Drawing for .NET** just runs `Install-Package Aspose.PDF.Drawing` from Package Manager Console in Visual Studio to fetch the NuGet package.
+If you already have Aspose.PDF for .NET and want to upgrade the version, please execute `Update-Package Aspose.PDF.Drawing` to get the latest version.
 More information can be found at the link to [NuGet package](https://www.nuget.org/packages/Aspose.PDF.Drawing/).

 ![Aspose.PDF.Drawing for .NET](nuget.png)